-There are many factors which will affect your puppy or kitten's overall long term health and quality of life.
+There are many factors which will affect your kitten's overall long term health and quality of life.
 Some things, such as genetics and breed predispositions, you will have little control over.
-In other areas such as nutrition, vaccinations, parasite control, spaying or neutering, dental care and the judicious use of a leash, the choices you make as an owner can have a huge impact on your pets health!
+In other areas such as nutrition, vaccinations, parasite control, spaying or neutering, dental care and the judicious use of a leash, the choices you make as an owner can have a huge impact on your cat's health!

+Of factors you can control,

+preventing obesity

-Of the factors you can control, preventing obesity is probably the single most important thing you can do to help your pet live a long and good quality life!
+is probably the single most

+important thing you can do to

+help your cat live a long and

+good quality life!
-- Feed good quality pet food with appropriate calorie density (your average lap dog does not need a "performance" diet....we can help you make an appropriate choice

-- Invest in a measuring cup!
-Feeding guides refer to 250 ml measuring cups....not coffee mugs or margarine containers.

-- Know your pets weight and monitor it both "hands on" and by the scale.
+- Feed good quality pet food with appropriate calorie density (your average house cat does not need a "performance" diet....we can help you make an appropriate choice. - Invest in a measuring cup!
+Feeding guides refer to 250 ml measuring cups....not coffee mugs or margarine containers. - Know your pets weight and monitor it both "hands on" and by the scale.
 Feel free to drop in any time with your pet to weigh them on our scales.
-There is no charge for this and it is a good way to monitor for changes.

-- Conditions Associated with Obesity:

-- decreased life expectancy (one study showed a two year difference in life span for overweight Labs vs. lean Labs)

-- decreased quality of life

-- joint/musculoskeletal problems and osteoarthritis (not only does it cause wear and tear on the joints but obesity is associated with an increased inflammatory substances implicated in osteoarthritis)

-- •heart and lung disease disease

-- exercise and heat intolerance

-- •compromised immune function

-- pancreatitis

-- hyperinsulinemia, glucose intolerance, and diabetes mellitus

-- hepatic lipidosis (fatty liver)

-- increased risk to undergoing anesthesia

-- decreased fertility/increased dystocia
+There is no charge for this and it is a good way to monitor for changes. - Exercise your pet.
+Cats can be encouraged to play with toys like lasers and some can be taught to walk on a leash as well.
+Exercise is crucial for both your pet's physical and mental well being. - Limit treats and avoid table food altogether (we can recommend tasty low calorie treats). - Make your pet "work" for food by using kibble dispensing toys or maze feeding dishes.
+This helps prevent boredom. - Kittens can be overweight even while still growing - and overweight kittens tend to become obese adult cats. - Slower, 'lean' growth will result in healthier growth.